joost-morsink/Rest/docs/overview.md

 * Specification of the way in which parameters are passed on the HTTP level.
 (Query string, HTTP Headers or Request Body)

 #### Security
-A security interface needs to be defined that can serve as a backend for the implementation of link validation on Rest calls and also for the implementation of a ASP.Net Core pipeline component.
+A security interface needs to be defined that can serve as a back-end for the implementation of link validation on Rest calls and also for the implementation of a ASP.Net Core pipeline component.

 #### Paging
 Paging can be made Restful by including navigation links.